graeter-group/sith/doc/modules/bash_rsts_doc/opt_and_forces.rst

    .. line-block::

-      This code submit an optimization job and uses the output to compute the forces.
+      This code submits a gaussian job (typically an optimization) and uses the output to compute the forces.

+        -c  Use this flag to run in a cluster.
+When -p is not defined, and you run in a slurm job manager system, the number of processors is equal to the number of cores asked in the submission of the job.
-        -f  name if the gaussian input file without extension (.com).
+        -f  <com file> name of the gaussian input file without extension (.com).
+The output is has the same name, but .log extension.
-        -c  run in server.
+        -F  use this flag fo AVIOD force calculation after optimization.
+        -p  <processors=1> number of processors per gaussian job.
+See description of flag -c.
+        -S  <job_options=''> options for submitting a new job.
+This flag only makes sense in slurm cluster.
+Please, do not include a name and add the options as in the next example: "--partition=cpu --nice".

         -v  verbose.
         -h  prints this message.